 The Transporter shall:

-invite Users to make the offers for contracting Available Capacity for each Capacity Product offered on auctions;
+invite Users to make the offers for contracting Available Capacity for each Standard Capacity Product offered on auctions;

-publish Available Capacity for each Capacity Product on the Capacity Booking Platform; and
+publish Available Capacity for each Standard Capacity Product on the Capacity Booking Platform; and

-publish the Reserve Price for each Capacity Product and each Interconnection Point on its website and on the Capacity Booking Platform.
+publish the Reserve Price for each Standard Capacity Product and each Interconnection Point on its website and on the Capacity Booking Platform.

-Contracting of Capacity Products is performed in the auction procedure which are conducted through Capacity Booking Platform for each Interconnection Point, in line with the Article 7 of this Network Code.
+Contracting of Standard Capacity Products which are determined by this Network Code in accordance with the regulation governing network codes on calculation and allocation of the capacities for natural gas transmission is performed in the auction procedure which are conducted through Capacity Booking Platform for each Interconnection Point, in line with the Article 7 of this Network Code.

 Firm Yearly Capacity

-Transporter shall offer for contracting Firm Yearly Capacity when firm long-term capacity from the Long-Term GTA becomes available for contracting on the basis of Surrender, cessation of the Long-Term GTA and in case from the Article 9.4 of this Network Code.
+Transporter shall offer for contracting Firm Yearly Capacity when firm long-term capacity from the Long-Term GTA becomes available for contracting on the basis of Surrender, cessation of the Long-Term GTA and in cases from the Articles 8.5 and 9.4 of this Network Code.

-Firm Yearly Capacity shall be offered for a period of one (1) or more separate Gas Years.
+Firm Yearly Capacity shall be offered as the Standards Capacity Product for a period of one (1) or more separate Gas Years.

 Firm Short-Term Capacity

-The Transporter shall offer to the Users for contracting the following Capacity Products as Firm Short-Term Capacity:
+The Transporter shall offer to the Users for contracting the following Standard Capacity Products as Firm Short-Term Capacity:

 Firm Quarterly Capacity, as Firm Short-Term Capacity contracted for a period of a Gas Quarter (“Firm Quarterly Capacity”);